awsdocs/amazon-lumberyard-user-guide/doc_source/asset-bundler-list-operations.md

 The following diagram shows the intersection comparison operation\.

-![\[Diagram showing the inputs and results of a intersection comparison operation.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/assetbundler/compliment-comparison-operator.png)
+![\[Diagram showing the inputs and results of a intersection comparison operation.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/assetbundler/complement-comparison-operator.png)

 ## Asset List File Pattern Operation<a name="asset-bundler-list-operations-filepattern"></a>

 This operation takes an asset list file, and a file pattern to apply\.
 Any files that match this pattern in the asset list will be included in the output asset list\.
-To use this operation, runAssetBundler\.exe with a `--comparisonType` argument value of `4` or `filepattern`\.
+To use this operation, run AssetBundlerBatch\.exe with a `--comparisonType` argument value of `4` or `filepattern`\.

 To perform a file pattern comparison operation, open a command prompt and run the following command: